chakrit/go-scratch/README.md

 # GOLANG project template

-This is my personal go-lang project template.
+This is my personal [GOLANG](http://golang.org/) project template.
-It is built with these 2 goals in mind:
+It is built with these goals in mind:

 * Everything should be local to the development folder as much as is possible without resorting to ugly hacks.